vrthra/pygmalion/README.md

    specific (hence the parse tree)
 * _infer_
    Generate the context free grammar by merging the parse trees.
 At this point, we nolonger can distinguish separate inputs.
+If _WITH_CHAR_CLASS_
 * _refine_
    Try to produce human readable grammar
 * _fuzz_